Three tips to help you find, and apply, for a business grant to help fund your success.

 1. Know where to look

-Learn more about grants for diverse small business owners where you live.
+Learn more about grants for diverse business owners where you live.
 The federal government’s Economic Development Administration can help you find information about funding opportunities in your area.
 You can also research grants at the Small Business Administration website.

-Tip: Ask your network about grants they’ve heard of in your industry or area, or if they know of funds aimed at helping small businesses.
-You can bolster your network and find helpful support aimed specifically at small business owners.
+Tip: Ask your network about grants they’ve heard of in your industry or area, or if they know of funds aimed at helping businesses.
+You can bolster your network and find helpful support aimed specifically at business owners.

 2. Be prepared to apply

-Applying for a small business grant can be tedious — you’re usually asked to supply a significant amount of information.
+Applying for a business grant can be tedious — you’re usually asked to supply a significant amount of information.
 But it’s important to be thorough, since it can increase your chances of receiving the grant.

-You’ll likely need to share details about your business, its finances, and how the small business grant will be used.
+You’ll likely need to share details about your business, its finances, and how the business grant will be used.
 The entire application process typically takes at least six weeks and may include several rounds of meetings and/or reviews.
 Even after that, you may wait another six to 12 months to get a response.

 If you don’t receive a grant on your first application, be prepared to try again.
 Some business owners submit dozens of applications before getting a grant.

-Tip: Depending on your cash flow and the size of the small business grant in question, it may make sense to hire a professional grant writer to help with your proposal.
+Tip: Depending on your cash flow and the size of the business grant in question, it may make sense to hire a professional grant writer to help with your proposal.
 If you don’t have the funds to hire a professional, ask your network if they have any experience applying for grants; you could discover helpful advice.

 3. Be both realistic and optimistic